Mobile device policy guide: How BYOD policies help IT manage devices

-A corporate mobility policy is a set of guidelines, established by a corporation, that govern the use and security of mobile devices such as smartphones, PDAs and tablets within the corporate network.
+A corporate mobility policy, also called a mobile device policy is a set of guidelines that govern the use and security of mobile devices such as smartphones, PDAs and tablets within the corporate network.

 The need for a corporate mobility policy is driven by the need to protect the security of corporate information assets against theft or loss, and ensure that the corporate is able to demonstrate compliance with prevailing regulatory guidelines and other legislation affecting corporate data.
 Consequently, one of the first goals of a corporate mobility policy is to define the means to secure data both at rest and in flight.